-In addition, the Vietnamese government is currently developing the National Cooling Action Plan (NGCAP) to address the challenges in the cooling sector to move towards more sustainable cooling practices.
-This Plan will be the integration of active cooling interventions focusing on improving efficiency and transition towards low GWP refrigerants (part of this NGCP funded by ETP) and a passive cooling program including nature-based solutions, space cooling and food cold storage (currently developed by UNEP).
+NGCAP addresses the challenges in the cooling sector to move towards more sustainable cooling practices is expected to be developed upon the integration of active cooling interventions focusing on improving efficiency and transition towards low GWP refrigerants (NGCP funded by ETP) and a passive cooling program including nature-based solutions, space cooling and food cold storage (program currently developed by UNEP).
 This collaboration between ETP and UNEP will help Viet Nam develop a comprehensive green cooling action plan, as well as contribute to the NDC and NZT targets.

-4 VIFT NAM COOLING PROFILE
+4 VIET NAM COOLING PROFILE